jprasmussen/catapult/README.md

 `npm install`

+If you don't have Node.js installed it is recommended that you use NVM.
+Learn how to install NVM here: https://github.com/creationix/nvm

 ## Commands ##
-Once you have all the dependant plugins installed you can run any of the following commands to compile your CSS.
+Once you have all the dependent plugins installed you can run any of the following commands to compile your CSS.

 - `gulp (default for 'gulp watch')`